KANUBALAD/Indaba23_Fairness/README.md

 This repo contains the 2023 Indaba Fairness Practical Notebook.

 All of the codes of this notebook was taken from the Core Machine Learning Core Course offered at Saarland University by [Prof.Dr.Isabel Valera](https://ivaleram.github.io/).
-Special credits to [Miriam Rateike](https://ke.linkedin.com/in/miriam-rateike-602b42282) and [Adrián Javaloy](https://javaloy.netlify.app/).
+Special credits to [Miriam Rateike](https://ke.linkedin.com/in/miriam-rateike-602b42282) and [Adrián Javaloy](https://javaloy.netlify.app/) who originally developed the notebook.

 You will need to install Pytorch if you do not already have it.